taw00/howto/howto-logrotate.md

 (nodateext) instead of a date-formatted file extension.
 Finally, the log file lives in `/home/todd/.myapplication/application.log`.

-*Create log rotation configation file*
+*Create log rotation configuration file*

 Use `sudo` or do this as the root user...